cwi-dis/igor/README.md

 ## Prerequisites

 You need to have Python v2.7 installed, and that should also have _setuptools_ installed.
+Python 3.6 or later is partially supported (but not completely).

 Installing Python's package installation program _pip_ will also install _setuptools_.